kamax-matrix/matrix-appservice-voip/README.md

 This is a Voice/Video/SMS bridge for Matrix using the Application Services (AS) API.

-This software is currently in alpha phase and is not ready for production: Your feedback and ideas are extremely welcome!
+This software is currently in beta phase.
+It is considered stable enough to be used in production, but is not feature complete and possibly rough around the edges.
+Therefore, your feedback and ideas are extremely welcome!

-Please help us by opening an issue or joining us on Matrix at [#mxasd-voip:kamax.io](https://matrix.to/#/#mxasd-voip:kamax.io)
+For any issue, idea, improvement, please help us by opening an issue or telling us about it on Matrix at [#mxasd-voip:kamax.io](https://matrix.to/#/#mxasd-voip:kamax.io)

 # Requirements